 By supporting the United Nations Sustainable Development Goals (SDGs), which respond to the world’s most important challenges, from climate change to gender inequality, we can focus our capital on investment opportunities that not only generate strong investment returns, but also contribute to solving some of the world’s biggest challenges.

-Active ownership is an important aspect of managing externalities, including ESG risks.
+Active ownership is an important aspect of managing externalities and ESG risks.
 By actively voting and engaging with companies, we can influence important ESG issues that can impact long-term returns and risks.

 In our position as a significant asset owner representing our members, we believe we must play a leadership role in the industry to influence meaningful change on responsible investment.